jjelosua/ML_audio_classification/README.md

 In particular we wanted to discard answering machines and non answered calls so that we could reduce the amount of files that a human needs to audit searching for interesting information.

-In order to extract image related features we are using [OpenCV 3.0][cv] in order to install it from source linked with python3 follow [these][opencv-python3] instructions
+In order to extract image related features we are using [OpenCV 3.0][cv] in order to install it from source linked with python3 follow [these][cvpy] instructions

 ## Audio features
 -Ring detection